 Some courses may be taken on a pass-for credit basis.
 A student enrolled in a course on a pass for credit basis receives either a grade of S or NC.
 An S grade is approximately equivalent to a letter grade of C or better and means that the student will receive credit for the course.
 An NC grade means that the student will not receive credit for the course.
 S and NC grades are not included in the calculation of the GPA.
 No more than 12 credits with S grades may be counted toward graduation.
-Students must declare their decision to choose the pass-for-credit grading basis by the deadline published in the Schedule of Classes.
+Students must declare their decision to choose the pass-for-credit grading basis by the deadline published in Pitt-Greensburg's Calendar of Important Dates which is available for each term on the Class Schedules page on the Pitt Greensburg website.